Whip up a batch of these rich, fudgy brownies that have a decadently chewy top and edge. Warm or cold, they are a gluten-free, clean eating delight!

 - Pan size matters!
 Baking your batter in a larger pan will not just make your brownies thinner but it will change the texture to being chewy throughout which can be amazing if you’re all about the chew!

 - The pan you bake in also matters!
 Metal pans conduct and hold heat differently than glass dishes or silicone molds.
-I highly recommend lining your pan with parchment paper if possible to make unmolding easier and to decrease the risk of sticking and burning.
+Once you generously grease your baking pan (I like using butter) I highly recommend lining your pan with parchment paper if possible to make unmolding easier and to decrease the risk of sticking and burning.

 - Don’t overbake – keep in mind that different ovens bake differently from conventional to convection, electric to propane, etc. so bake times can vary.
 Keep an eye on your brownies and trust your sense of smell.